 Jews were the worst sufferers in Nazi Germany.
-Hitler believed in pseudo scientific theories of race which said that conversion was no solution to the Jewish problem.
+Hitler believed in pseudoscientific theories of race which said that conversion was no solution to the Jewish problem.
 It had to be solved through their total elimination.

-From 1933-1938 - the Nazis terrorized, pauperised and segregated the Jews, compelling them to leave the country.
+From 1933-1938 - the Nazis terrorised, pauperised and segregated the Jews, compelling them to leave the country.

-The next phase, 1939-1945, aimed at concentrating them in certain areas and then killing the min gas chambers in Poland.
+The next phase, 1939-1945, aimed at concentrating them in certain areas and then killing them in gas chambers in Poland.

-The Racial Utopia

-Genocide and war became two sides of the same coin.
+The Racial Utopia: Genocide and war became two sides of the same coin.
 Occupied Poland was divided.
 Poles were forced to leave their homes and properties behind to be occupied by ethnic Germans brought in from occupied Europe.

-YOUTH IN NAZI GERMANY

-Hitler felt that a strong Nazi society could be established by teaching Nazi ideology to children.
+YOUTH IN NAZI GERMANY: Hitler felt that a strong Nazi society could be established by teaching Nazi ideology to children.
 All schools were given German teachers.
 Children were divided into two groups - desirable and undesirable.
 Textbooks were rewritten, functions of sports in schools was to nurture the spirit of violence and aggression.
 Ten-year-olds had to enter Jungvolk.
 At 14, all boys joined 'Hitler Youth', they joined the Labour Service at 18.

 The Nazi Cult of Motherhood - Women were told to be good mothers and rear pure blooded Aryan children.
 They were encouraged to produce many children.
-They had to be the bearers of the Aryan culture and race.

 The Art of Propaganda - The Nazi regime used language and media with care and often to great effect.
 They used films, pictures, radio, posters, etc. to spread hatred for Jews.
-Nazism worked on the minds of the people, tapped their emotions, and turned their hatred and anger at those marked as 'undesirable'.